T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 That's why I decided to create a summary of practical courses, certifications and in-person instructed training offerings out there in 2025 and share it with the community.
 The following list contains training options based on my own research and recommendations by peers.
 Although it does not include every option out there, I think that the trainings in this list are among the best options.

-Since this list has grown bigger than I initially expected I have decided to split this post in to multiple parts.
-This first part will contain an overview of general offensive security content whereas the following parts will include more specific topics.
+Since this list has grown larger than I initially expected I have decided to split this post into multiple parts.
+This first part will contain an overview of general offensive security content, whereas the following parts will include more specific topics.
 Below you can find a summary of the blog posts:

 - [Part 1: General Pentesting (This post)](#)
 - [Part 2: Web/API & Mobile Pentesting (COMING SOON)]()